 A physician must decide between two work settings: a hospital setting (Condition A) or an office environment (Condition B).

 Condition A: The physician should expect to never sit down and to wear comfortable shoes in order to avoid arch disfigurement.
 All meals will be eaten, if at all, during a lecture or typing notes in patient’s charts.
 The only time to void is in between visiting patients, bites of food, or typing notes.
 If the physician’s specialty brings in copious amounts of funding, their worth to the hospital is increased.
 If the physician’s specialty does not bring in large amounts of resources (money) they will be under-valued and over-worked.
 All of the physician’s support staff will be provided by the hospital, but the physician has no say in the hiring process.
-The physician’s malpractice insurance is covered by the hospital, but the student loan debt is the responsibility of the physician.
+The physician’s medical malpractice insurance is covered by the hospital, but the student loan debt is the responsibility of the physician.
 If the hospital is a teaching institution, the physician must train subordinates, publish several articles a year, and conduct research.
 The physician must be available (on call) 24 hours a day for one to two weeks every month.
 This requires the physician to be only 30 mins away from the hospital.

 Condition B: The physician is expected to be running from room to room with no clear understanding of the patient’s condition.
 Each visit with the patient is monitored and tallied so that the insurance companies compensate for quantity and not quality.
 All meals must be eaten in between patients and typing in charts, and making calls.
 The physician must void when there is a lull in the office.
 If the physician is the owner of the office, they are expected to have a firm understanding of business.
 The physician must learn the ordering of supplies, equipment, and billing.
 If the physician is successful enough, an office manager can be hired.
 The doctor often maintains a strong sense of anxiety, since ALL expenses are the physician’s responsibility.
 If the office is a solo practice, the physician must triple check everything.
 The physician must be on call at all times through an answering service or divide the time on call with fellow partners.
 By being on call, the physician must only be 20-30 minutes away.
 If the patient needs to be hospitalized, the physician must assist with the admission process.